Geology 114 DINOSAURS AND THEIR RELATIVES

 OBJECTIVES OF THE COURSE:

-The objectives of the lecture and laboratory sessions are to increase your understanding of three major themes: (1) the origin and evolution of vertebrates, including dinosaurs and their distant relatives the fish, amphibians and amniotes, and their recent relatives the birds; (2) geography and climate of the Earth during the evolution of these groups but especially during the time of the dinosaurs and birds; and (3) dinosaur morphology, phylogeny, evolution, paleobiology, paleoecology, and extinction.
-Through the lecture and lab exercises you will gain an increased awareness of the dynamic history of our planet and an understanding of how we infer this history from the evidence in the geological and fossil records.
-You will also gain practical knowledge about the vertebrate skeleton applicable to our own anatomy and develop transferrable skills in logic and inference.
+The objectives of the lecture and laboratory sessions are to increase your understanding of three major themes: a). the origin and evolution of vertebrates, including dinosaurs and their distant relatives the fish, amphibians and amniotes, and their recent relatives the birds; b). geography and climate of the Earth during the evolution of these groups but especially during the time of the dinosaurs and birds; and c). dinosaur classification, phylogeny, evolution, paleobiology, paleoecology and extinction.
+Through the lecture and lab exercises you will gain an increased awareness of successful evolutionary pathways, as well as mass extinction events that occurred through the dynamic history of our planet.
 The scientific method, including quantitative and qualitative approaches, will be explored.

 G114 carries IUB GenEd N&M credit – Natural Science, COLL (CASE) N&M Breadth of Inquiry credit.